simonmichael/hledger_site/src/conversion2.md

 #### Open questions

-- I think equity postings and conversion prices must be allowed to coexist somehow.
-It should be possible to use both in a transaction's entry, and not have it rejected for being unbalanced.

 - What's a better way to specify the conversion account(s) ?
 Should there be a new Conversion or Trade account type, a subtype of Equity, and the first account declared with that type is used ?

+- I think equity postings and conversion prices must be allowed to coexist somehow.
+It should be possible to record both in a transaction's entry, and not have it rejected for being unbalanced.